Professor Luciano Parisi

-Come abbiamo letto Manzoni (2008) studies the ways in which Manzoni’s work has been interpreted in the 20th century.
+Come abbiamo letto Manzoni (2008) studies the ways in which Manzoni’s work has been interpreted in the twentieth century.
 It highlights the connections between the questions more often asked about Manzoni’s work and the major concerns that have captured the attention of Italians in different periods of that century.

 In Uno specchio infranto.
 Adolescenti e abuso sessuale nell’opera di Alberto Moravia (2013) I suggest that an unacknowledged story dominates the copious and still widely read literary production by Alberto Moravia (1907-1990).
 That story hints at the disastrous psychological effects of sexual abuse on children and adolescents.
-The lack of such an interpretation among previous scholars is in itself an interesting object of research: I analyze the social, political and religious assumptions that have prevented Moravia’s readers from noticing the narration of facts that were too shocking or ideologically disruptive to be accepted, even at a fictional level.

 Schedario manzoniano internazionale, Catholic University in Milan